AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/UndoRedoService/RemoveDocument.md

 UndoRedoService.RemoveDocument Method
 =====================================
-AutomationML 2.1 APIRemoves the XML document from the internal registry of the service.
+Removes the XML document from the internal registry of the service.
 Undo- and Redo Stacks for this document will be deleted.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine.Services (in AML.Engine.Services.dll)